Subquadratic Approximation Algorithms for Separating Two Points with Objects in the Plane

 We now show how to compute the clique-based contraction.
 First, generate the clique-based contraction of $G$, in which all the cliques are stabbed cliques.
 For a stabbed clique $Q\subset\cC$ with stabbing point $p$, let $p$ be the canonical point of all $c\in Q$ for the purposes of labelling in the homology cover.
 Then, to generate the cliques in $\overline{G}$, we create two copies of each stabbed clique $Q$, which we denote $Q^{-1}$ and $Q^{1}$, relative to the location of the stabbing point $p$.

-It remains to compute the edges in the clique-based contraction of $\overline G$.
-Let $Q$ and $R$ be cliques in the clique-based contraction of $G$, and let $b_1,b_2\in\{-1,1\}$ be indicator bits.
+It remains to compute the edges in the clique-based contraction of $\overline G$ using the clique-based contraction of $G$.
+Let $Q$ and $R$ be cliques in the clique-based contraction of $G$, and let $b_1,b_2\in\{-1,1\}$.
 Let the stabbing points of $Q$ and $R$ be denoted $p_Q$ and $p_R$, respectively.
 Let $F_Q$, $F_R$, $F_{Q^{b_1}}$ and $F_{R^{b_2}}$ be the union of elements in each clique (de Berg and Cabello call these \defn{flowers}).
 Then, $Q^{b_1}$ and $R^{b_2}$ intersect if and only if there is some point $p$ in the intersection of $F_{Q^{b_1}}$ and $F_{R^{b_2}}$ so that the number of intersections of the length-$2$ polyline $\overline{p_Rpp_Q}$ with the segment $\overline{st}$ is odd (if $b_1\neq b_2$) or even (if $b_1=b_2$).
-Moreover, we know that no disk contains $s$ or $t$. $Q$ and $R$ intersect if one of two things occur: Either the boundaries of $Q$ and $R$ intersect (in which case we need only consider crossing points $p$), or one is contained in the other.
-In the latter case, we look at whether or not the segment $\overline{p_Rp_Q}$ crosses the segment $\overline{st}$ -- no other path can have a different parity of crossings.
-For the former case: de Berg and Cabello~\cite{deberg2025algorithm} actually iterate through all crossing points between the boundaries of $F_Q$ and $F_R$ as part of their algorithm, so we simply check each one. \end{proof}
+Moreover, we know that no disk contains $s$ or $t$. $F_Q$ and $F_R$ intersect if and only if one of two things occurs: Either the boundaries of $F_Q$ and $F_R$ intersect (in which case we need only consider crossing points $p$), or one is contained in the other.
+We handle these cases separately to determine if $F_{Q^{b_1}}$ and $F_{R^{b_2}}$ intersect.
+For the former case: de Berg and Cabello~\cite{deberg2025algorithm} actually iterate through all crossing points between the boundaries of $F_Q$ and $F_R$ as part of their algorithm, so we simply check each one.
+In the latter case, we simply look at whether or not the segment $\overline{p_Rp_Q}$ crosses the segment $\overline{st}$, since no other path can have a different parity of crossings in this case. \end{proof}